-With development being headed up by Arkane Studios - those geniuses behind Dishonored - Prey is an immersive sim set aboard a retrofuturistic space station orbiting Earth’s moon.
-Players control Morgan Yu, whose gender the player can select, who awakes to find he only has a horde of menacing aliens for company.
+Arkane Studio’s Prey is an immersive sim set aboard the retrofuturistic space station Talos 1.
+As Morgan Yu – whether you’re male or female is up to, well, you – you wake to find only a horde of menacing aliens for company.
 Menacing aliens who can turn themselves into cups of tea and office chairs.

 Prey release date

-A video posted on Bethesda’s YouTube channel gives greater insight into the events leading up to the game, and reveals the origin of the space station - Talos I - as well as the two purposes it serves: containment and research.
-You can watch it below.
+The video below gives greater insight into the events leading up to the game and the origins of the space station – Talos I – as well as the two purposes it serves: containment and research.

-Prey story details are still very scarce.
-Here's the premise: in the year 2032, you mysteriously awaken on Talos I, a high-tech space station, and it's quickly clear that all is not well.
+In the year 2032, you mysteriously awaken on Talos I, a high-tech space station, and all is not well.
 The station is deserted but for a number of extremely hostile aliens called Typhons, which possess the ability to hide in plain sight, taking on the appearance of everyday objects like potted plants and monitors.
-Think Garry's Mod Prop Hunt, but scary.
-The only aim is to survive, but we’re assuming making it back to Earth will also place fairly high on Yu’s list of priorities.
+Think Garry’s Mod Prop Hunt, but scary.
+The only aim is to survive; making it back to Earth will place fairly high on Yu’s list of priorities.

-We also learn in the reveal trailer that Morgan Yu is or has been the subject of experimentation, not by the aliens on board the Talos I, but by his fellow man.
-The exact nature of these experiments in unknown.
-Players can also pick the gender of Yu at the start of the game.
-Both versions are fully voiced, but it’s not known whether gender will play a role in the narrative of the game yet.
+Morgan Yu is or has been the subject of experimentation, not by the aliens on board the Talos I, but by his fellow man.
+The exact nature of these experiments is unknown at the outset.
+Players can also pick the gender of Yu at the start of the game and both versions are fully voiced.

-Surviving and evolving are central to the gameplay of Prey.
+Surviving and evolving are central to Prey’s gameplay.
 Players are faced with the task of fending off their alien adversaries aboard a non-military space station, which will involve using crude objects found around the environment and any light arms they come across.

-Like with Corvo’s mask in Dishonored, you’ll be able to customise Morgan Yu’s abilities and powers to better suit your style of play.
+As with Corvo’s powers in Dishonored, you can customise Yu’s abilities to better suit your style of play.
 To do this you’ll have to find Neuromods, small devices which allow Yu to learn Typhon abilities.
-One small caveat though, these devices involve injecting yourself in the eye, which we’re guessing will be fairly harrowing in first-person.
+One small caveat though: these devices involve injecting yourself in the eye, which is fairly harrowing in first-person.

-Prey will also feature a number of spacewalks, where the player will be able to explore the exterior of Talos I in a spacesuit, using thrusters to move about and having to monitor their oxygen supplies at all times.
+Prey features a number of spacewalks, where the player will be able to explore the exterior of Talos I in a spacesuit, using thrusters to move about and having to monitor their oxygen supplies at all times.

-Prey will also feature a number of gameplay elements that focus on survival, with weapon degradation and a "trauma system" confirmed for the game - think leg-breaks from big falls and severe burns from, well... hot things.
+It also incorporates a number of gameplay elements that focus on survival, with weapon degradation and a “trauma system”- think leg-breaks from big falls and severe burns from, well… hot things.

-There will also be human survivors on the station, but they will be rare.
-Once you encounter them, they can be killed by aliens (or by you...) and the game will keep going, so their role isn't essential to your progress (as in, say, Half-Life).
+There are also human survivors on the station, but they’re rare.
+Once you encounter them, they can be killed by aliens (or by you…) and the game will keep going, so their role isn’t essential to your progress (as in, say, Half-Life).

-As if Prey’s RPG, stealth and survival elements weren’t enough to slake your gameplay thirst, there’s also a crafting component that you’ll have to wrap your head around - though with Arkane in charge it’ll surely be seamlessly integrated and easy to understand.
+As if Prey’s RPG, stealth, and survival elements weren’t enough to slake your gameplay thirst, there’s also a crafting component that you’ll have to wrap your head around – though as it’s Arkane in charge, the crafting is seamlessly integrated and easy to understand.

 Prey neuromods and abilities

-Seeing as the Talos I is a research facility, we assume there won’t be much in the way of conventional firearms lying around the ship, other than light arms like pistols and shotguns.
-We also know that Morgan will be able to harness some of the alien abilities, which we expect to make up a significant chunk of his or her arsenal.
-Other weapons will likely be sourced from the technology already present in the facility à la Half-Life.
+Seeing as Talos I is a research facility, there isn’t much in the way of conventional firearms lying around the ship, other than light arms like pistols and shotguns.
+Morgan is also able to harness some of the alien abilities, which makes up a significant chunk of his or her arsenal.
+Other weapons are sourced from the technology already present in the facility à la Half-Life.